-The 2012 outlook expense ratio of 20.4% is expected to be much lower than the 2011 actual of 21.2% and the industry average.
+The 2012 expense ratio of 20.4% is much lower than the 2011 actual of 21.2% and the industry average.
 ICBC's expense ratio is reflective of our determined efforts to address operating cost control, to reduce staffing levels, and to manage discretionary spending.

-In the 2012 outlook, ICBC has provided for a one-time, non-recurring \$25 million in restructuring costs related to staff reductions.
+In 2012, ICBC provided for a one-time, non-recurring \$25 million in restructuring costs related to staff reductions.
 Using the expense ratio calculation, the expected impact of this provision is approximately 0.7%.